• Skip to primary navigation

 • Let the dough rest in your bowl for one full hour.
 This is a very important step so don’t shorten the time.

 • After the hour is up, take out a small portion, I usually do one-fifth of the dough at a time.
 Using a rolling pin, roll it out to between 1/8″ to 1/4 ” thick (I go closer to 1/8″).
+Do Not flour your rolling and cutting surface.

 • Cut the cookies into round shapes.
-You can use a cookie-cutter, a jar lid, or a glass.
+You can use a cookie cutter, a jar lid, or a glass.

 • Roll up any dough left over after cutting and add it to the next portion.